kurodohenroonsen/KiKKo-4.0----Google---The-Gemma-3n-Impact-Challenge/doc/doc01.md

 This is the central promise, embodied by the symbiosis of the Hive and the Guardian.

 1.  **100% On-Device:** Your Hive, your Guardian, and your entire saga reside **only and exclusively on your device**.
 2.  **Radical Transparency:** Every drop of honey has a **"Thread of Provenance"**.
-Hive-forged honey has a blueprint for **Inference Reproduction**, making it verifiably true.
+Hive-forged honey has a detailed log file containing the prompts, parameters, and raw responses of every AI inference, making it **verifiably true via Inference Reproduction**.
 Hornet honey has its HTML source traced.
 You always know what your Guardian is eating.
 3.  **Sovereign Sharing:** The "Saga Clash" is a **peer-to-peer** exchange.
 You gift knowledge directly to your friends, enriching each other's Guardians.

 | Introduction | Action | Conclusion |